printdotio/pio.js/README.md

 **Easily monetize any web site that has images.
 Brought to you by the good folks at [print.io](http://www.print.io).**

-For an example, click the shopping cart on [hellopics.com](http://www.hellopics.com).

 *Note -- This github is for issue/fix requests only.
 Source code is closed source. :(*

-### Documentation
+## Documentation

 For documentation, check out http://print.io/platform-web.

-Copyright 2012-2014 Breakout Commerce LLC
+Copyright 2012-2014 Breakout Commerce, Inc.